IntegralDefense/crits_splunk_detect/README.md

 - you should be able to copy and paste the search into splunk to verify the search syntax
 - setup the crontab, verify the detect_wrapper.sh is correct (in case you changed any file names)

+### Programs and Files
+**master_search_file.py** - Used to parse the Master csv files that contain the metadata for the operational searches.
+This program also will create the cron file for all the searches for the csv provided to the program - master_search_file.py -h for help.
+**Splunk_Search_Master.csv** - contains all the metadata needed to run the operational saved searches.
+Used to more easily maintain the searches we rely on.
+**splunk.cfg** - credentials and server to use for searching
+**search_splunk.py** - Send it a search, it will run it and return results
+**assurance_search.py** - This program uses the master_search_file.py and will parse the csv provided, and run each of those searches sequentially and will print out the results.
+The intent of this program is to run almost the same searches as the operational searches but use a lookup table that will produce results so we can verify the searches are working correctly.
+**Splunk_Search_Assurance.csv** - a copy of the Splunk_Search_Master.csv with the lookup table to use changed as well as the schedule as to produce results to verify our searches are still working correctly.
+**alert.py** - run specified search and write results into alerts table in crits mongo db